To live vigorously and luxuriantly, to flourish

 Zinc plays a crucial role in growth and cell division where it is required for fetus development.
 Zinc is essential to DNA synthesis, insulin activity, function of the ovaries and testes, and in liver function.
 As a component of many enzymes, zinc is involved in the metabolism of proteins, carbohydrates, lipids and energy.

 Zinc is not only needed to manufacture testosterone, but it is vital to preventing the conversion of testosterone into excess estrogen.
-While this is an obvious negative outcome for men (and may account for the boom in medications like Viagra), women are just as affected by excess estrogen and/or loss of testosterone.
+While zinc deficiency is is an obvious negative outcome for men (and may be a contributing factor for the boom in medications like Viagra), women are just as affected by excess estrogen and/or loss of testosterone.
 Men with zinc shortage may have a problem with fertility, while women may experience irregular periods.
 Children with too little zinc may have stunted growth and slow sexual maturity.

 Symptoms of zinc deficiency can include hair loss, diarrhea, fatigue, delayed wound healing, and decreased growth rate and mental development in infants.
 A deficiency may also result in an under-performing immune system, open to infections and allergies.
 Other symptoms include night blindness, loss of smell, falling hair, white spots under finger nails, skin problems and sleep disturbances.